Card Summary Table

 Then, earn a whopping 6 points per dollar spent on JetBlue and 2 points per dollar spent at restaurants and grocery stores.
 You’ll also get 1 point per dollar on everything else you put on the card.

-The JetBlue Plus Card offers no shortage of benefits, starting with a free first checked bag for you and up to 3 companions when you fly JetBlue.
+This rewards card offers no shortage of benefits, starting with a free first checked bag for you and up to 3 companions when you fly JetBlue.
 This offer is even good for award flights!

 Considering it will cost you $25 to check a bag at the airport when you purchase a Blue fare, the benefit is worth up to $100!